 6. Day Six – To Boghara (2058m) – (Approx 8 hour’s trek)

-Initially the trek is easy for a few hours going down hill.
-On reaching Boghara, hike begins ascending with a few short descends.
+Initially, the trek is easy for a few hours going downhill.
+On reaching Boghara, the hike begins ascending with a few short descents.

 7. Day Seven – To Dhoban (2629m) – (Approx 6 hour’s trek)

-We continue with today’s trek towards Dhoban that needs us to have the support of ropes on some junctions.
-At times we will be hiking through forests and others over ridges and finally a rocky path to our day’s destination.
+We continue with today’s trek towards Dhoban, which needs us to have the support of ropes at some junctions.
+At times we will be hiking through forests, at others over ridges, and finally along a rocky path to our day’s destination.

 8. Day Eight – To Italian Base Camp (3499m) – (Approx 7 hour’s trek)

-Today’s treks us to what is known as the Italian Base Camp, not before passing through luring forest after which we begin to gain height with periodic burst of mountain peaks.
+Today’s trek takes us to what is known as the Italian Base Camp, but not before passing through a luring forest, after which we begin to gain height with a periodic burst of mountain peaks.
 It is critical to hydrate at these times.

 9. Day Nine – Acclimatization Day

-It is critical that we acclimatize to the altitude we are in and not fall prey High Altitude Sickness, so we rest for the day, but not with taking the surround beauty of the scintillating north face Dhaulagiri.
+It is critical that we acclimatize to the altitude we are at and not fall prey to High Altitude Sickness, so we rest for the day, but not while taking in the beauty of the scintillating north face of Dhaulagiri.

 10. Day Ten – To French Col via Dhaulagiri Base Camp (5360m) – (Approx 4 hour’s trek)

-Today is the most grill part of the hike, we first get to Dhaulagiri Base Camp, we aspiring mountaineers stay for months making practice attempts to scale to the peak and then follow its glacial part towards hidden valley.
-Once over the steep moraines we stop off at French Col to camp for the Day.
+Today is the most challenging part of the hike.
+We first get to Dhaulagiri Base Camp, where aspiring mountaineers stay for months making practice attempts to scale the peak and then follow its glacial part towards a hidden valley.
+Once over the steep moraines, we stop off at French Coll to camp for the day.

 11. Day Eleven – Hidden Valley Camp (4998m) – (Approx 3 hour’s trek)

-Today’s trek is short and sweet so as to not exhaust ourselves to the high terrain we are in.
-On arrival at Hidden Valley Camp, we rest for the day, taking in the breath taking surrounding and the peaks.
+Today’s trek is short and sweet so as to not exhaust ourselves in the high terrain we are in.
+On arrival at Hidden Valley Camp, we rest for the day, taking in the breath-taking surroundings and the peaks.
 We set up camp for the night.